AdamsMikeOnyeke/airbnb-clone-project/README.md

 ### Contribution to Project Success
 Each role is vital to the project’s success by promoting collaboration, ensuring open communication, upholding quality standards, and adapting to evolving requirements and feedback.

+## UI Component Patterns

+### Objective
+Explore and outline the UI components required for the Airbnb Clone project.

+### Components to Create

+1. **Navbar**
+   - Serves as the primary navigation tool for the application.
+   - Includes links to essential sections such as property listings, user accounts, and the help center.
+   - Features a responsive design that adapts to various screen sizes.
+   - Contains a search bar for quick property searches.

+2. **Property Card**
+   - Displays key details about each property, including:
+     - Image
+     - Title
+     - Price per night
+     - Brief description
+   - Includes a clickable link to the property's detailed view.
+   - Focuses on clarity and aesthetic design to drive user engagement.

+3. **Footer**
+   - Provides links to essential information, including:
+     - Terms of service
+     - Privacy policy
+     - Contact details
+   - Features social media icons for connecting with the brand.
+   - Maintains a consistent appearance across all pages, offering a sense of completion to the content.

+### Additional Components
+As the project progresses, more components may be added, such as:
+- **Booking Form:** To facilitate reservation processes.
+- **User Profile Section:** For personalized user experiences.
+- **Review Section:** Allowing users to leave feedback and view property ratings.